THE SHELL - FAQ

 Can I bring outside food and drinks into The Shell?

 Ensuring that all concertgoers have a safe and enjoyable experience at The Shell is our top priority.
 For the safety of guests, and to expedite security checks and timely entry of the many guests we are expecting in our new venue, outside food and drinks are not permitted inside The Shell.
-(An exception is made for water, which can be brought through security in factory-sealed plastic bottles.)
+In an effort to reduce waste, guests are welcome to bring one empty reusable plastic or aluminum water bottle for San Diego Symphony performances only.
+Bottles can be filled at water refill stations inside the venue.
+Glass bottles are not permitted.
 The Shell’s food program – Finest City Eats – offers an impressive range of specialty and grab-and-go items.
 New state-of-the-art kitchens and dining spaces will make dining with your friends and family at The Shell a memorable tradition.

 How do I pre-order my meal for The Shell?